-Ref Risk (title & full description) ription) Consequences Key Existing Controls Overall ratir sk I L Σ A Failure to contain expenditure within agreed budgets The Council overspends overall against its agreed budget for the year Failure to meet the budget makes it more likely that the Council will have to rely on short term expedients to balance the budget from year to year, rather than following a coherent long term strategy.
-Embedded and well established budget setting process Medium Term Financial Strategy Balanced budget agreed by Council for 2020/21.
-Strong controls over expenditure and established process for recovering from overspends 4 2 8 В Fees & Charges fail to deliver sufficient income Fee charging services may be affected if there is a downturn in the economy, resulting in Fees and Charges failing to deliver the expected level of income.
+Ref Risk (title & full description) Consequences Key Existing Controls erall R isk ı L Σ А Failure to contain expenditure within agreed budgets The Council overspends overall against its agreed budget for the year Failure to meet the budget makes it more likely that the Council will have to rely on short term expedients to balance the budget from year to year, rather than following a coherent long term strategy. - Embedded and well established budget setting process - Medium Term Financial Strategy - Balanced budget agreed by Council for 2020/21. - Strong controls over expenditure and established process for recovering from overspends 4 2 8 В Fees & Charges fail to deliver sufficient income Fee charging services may be affected if there is a downturn in the economy, resulting in Fees and Charges failing to deliver the expected level of income.
 The total value of all Council income from fees and charges is around £20 million.
-A loss of income for service budgets will require restrictions on expenditure levels and delivery of all objectives may not be met.
-Fees and charges are reviewed each year, paying careful attention to the relevant market conditions Where the Council is operating in a competitive market, the aim is to ensure price sensitivity does not lead to a loss of income.
-Procedures are in place to ensure that fees and charges are billed promptly (or in advance) and that collection is maximised.
-4 4 16 c Commercialisation fails to deliver additional income The commercialisation strategy, which is now centred on housing and regeneration, does not deliver the expected level of income.
+A loss of income for service budgets will require restrictions on expenditure levels and delivery of all objectives may not be met. - Fees and charges are reviewed each year, paying careful attention to the relevant market conditions - Where the Council is operating in a competitive market, the aim is to ensure price sensitivity does not lead to a loss of income. - Procedures are in place to ensure that fees and charges are billed promptly (or in advance) and that collection is maximised.
+4 5 20 С Commercialisation fails to deliver additional income The commercialisation strategy, which is now centred on housing and regeneration, does not deliver the expected level of income.
 The medium term financial strategy includes a contribution from commercial opportunities, so any shortfall would have an impact on the overall strategy.
-The Council set aside a provision of £0.5m against losses from activities that do not deliver.
-This provision is cash limited but available to cover short term losses.
-Individual risks associated with specific projects within commercialisation strategy 3 2 6
+Income generation from commercial activities supports the revenue budget and is required in ordered to pay back capital investment. - The Council set aside a provision of £0.5m against losses from activities that do not deliver.
+This provision is cash limited but available to cover short term losses. - Individual risks associated with specific projects within commercialisation strategy will be assessed, both as part of the project 4 4 16